 School District foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
 The Ohio Department of Education (ODE) is legislatively required to adjust/reconcile funding as enrollment information is updated by schools throughout the State, which can extend past the fiscal year end.
-As of the date of this report, ODE adjustments for fiscal year 2022 are finalized.
-As a result, the adjustments resulted in no significant impact to the District's funding.
+As of the date of this report, additional ODE adjustments for fiscal year 2023 are not finalized.
+As a result, the impact of future FTE adjustments on the fiscal year 2023 financial statements is not determinable, at this time.
+Management believes this may result in either an additional receivable to, or a liability of, the School District.